Joshua Baraka: Early life and education

-Joshua Baraka was born on 13 December 2000, in Kawempe, Kampala district to a Kenyan father and Ugandan mother.
+Baraka was born on 13 December 2000, in Kawempe, Kampala district to a Kenyan father, Lawrence Okello Habalu and Ugandan mother.
 He began his primary education at various schools before completing it at Kitante Primary School.
-He then attended Makerere College School for his O-level education and later pursued his A-level education at Mengo Senior School.
+He attended Makerere College School for his O-level education and later pursued his A-level education at Mengo Senior School.

 Career

-Joshua Baraka is a Ugandan singer-songwriter and multi-instrumentalist.
+Baraka is a Ugandan singer-songwriter and multi-instrumentalist.
 His music incorporates elements of Afrobeat, R&B, dancehall, and Amapiano.

-Early career and debut EP (2021)

 Baraka's interest in music developed at an early age, influenced by his mother, who was a worship leader.
 He learned to play instruments such as the piano and guitar.
 In August 2021, he released his debut EP, Baby Steps, a four-track project that included the single "Be Me."

-Breakthrough with "Nana" (2023)

 In 2023, Baraka released the single "Nana," which gained attention and appeared on music charts in Uganda and other East African countries.
-Following the success of the song, he released the EP Growing Pains, which included collaborations with Nigerian artist Magixx and Ghanaian rapper Yaw Tog.
+Following the success of the song, he released the EP Growing Pains, which included collaborations with Nigerian artist Magixx, P.H.I.L.E.E and Ghanaian rapper Yaw Tog.

-Subsequent work (2024–present)

 In 2024, Baraka expanded Growing Pains into a deluxe edition, adding new tracks.
 One of the additions was "Alone," an Amapiano-influenced song featuring South African vocalist Nkosazana Daughter.

-Baraka was also selected as a Spotify RADAR Africa artist, a program aimed at promoting emerging African musicians.
-He has announced plans to release a full-length studio album in 2025.
+Baraka was selected as a Spotify RADAR Africa artist, a program aimed at promoting emerging African musicians.
+He announced plans to release a full-length studio album in 2025.

-Joshua Baraka will be proudly presented by Talent Africa Group for his inaugural concert.
-Titled “INTO THE BRAKA LAND,” the event will be held on November 29, 2025, at the Ndeere Cultural Center in Kampala.
+Baraka was presented by Talent Africa Group for his inaugural concert.
+Titled "INTO THE BRAKA LAND," the event was scheduled for November 29, 2025, at the Ndeere Cultural Center in Kampala.

-Baraka was nominated as the best East African Artist of the year by the 2025 Hipipo Awards, he emerged best.